vectordotdev/content-old/posts/promql-guide.md

 ### Offset

 You can use `offset` to change the time for Instant and Range Vectors.
-This can be helpful when comparing current to past usage when determining to trigger an alert.
+This can be helpful for comparing current usage to past usage when determining the conditions of an alert.

 `sum(rate(http_requests_total[5m] offset 5m))`